Covid-19 coronavirus: Donald Trump's laughable excuse for the scale of US outbreak

 Now it's the idea that testing is "overrated" because it makes the numbers look bad – which, of course, is exactly what they are.

-Meanwhile, Mr Trump is pressuring America's state governors to reopen their economies, even though practically none of them are in a position to do so safely.
+Meanwhile, Trump is pressuring America's state governors to reopen their economies, even though practically none of them are in a position to do so safely.

 Guess what the first and most important prerequisite for easing restrictions is?
 You should be familiar with it by now.
 Our own government's medical experts mention it at every single media conference.